davestewart/nuxt-areas/docs/advanced.md

 ## Logo

-> What's with the logo!?
+> What's with the eye!?

 If you're wondering what the logo is all about, it is the [Eye of Providence](https://en.wikipedia.org/wiki/Eye_of_Providence), or "all-seeing eye".